OUR STORY

 RYO SUGIHARA - COUNSELLOR

 Ryo is a highly experienced educator with over 10 years of experience working with children in an educational setting from infancy to primary-aged children and over 4 years of teaching experience here at Glen Waverley Primary School.
 Ryo is a strong advocate for student wellbeing and has a focus on enhancing the students’ school experience through their social, emotional and academic needs.
+He has a Masters of Counselling degree from Monash University and is accredited with the Australian Counselling Association (ACA).

 HOW TO ACCESS OUR SUPPORT